-- Administering medications
+- Administering medicines

-- Setting up IV drips
+- Initiating IV drips

-- Monitoring patients
+- Overseeing patients

-- Taking blood or urine samples
+- Getting blood or urine samples

-- Maintaining patient records
+- Managing patient records

-- Helping doctors or RNs with procedures
+- Assisting physicians or Registered nurses with procedures

 Online LPN Programs

 According to the Bureau of Labor Statistics, the median annual wage for Licensed Practical Nurses (LPN) was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.
-Most licensed practical nurses near Washington IL work full time, although about 1 in 5 worked part time in 2016.
+Most licensed practical nurses near Waterloo IL work full time, although about 1 in 5 worked part time in 2016.
 Many work nights, weekends, and holidays, because medical care takes place at all hours.
 They may be required to work shifts of longer than 8 hours.
 Employment of LPNs is projected to grow 12 percent from 2016 to 2026.
 Job prospects should be favorable for LPNs who are willing to work in rural and medically under served areas.

-Questions to Ask LPN Schools
+Things to Ask LPN Programs

-Picking the ideal Licensed Practical Nurse program is potentially the most critical phase to beginning a new career in the medical care field.
-There are numerous variables that you should consider when selecting a nursing school.
-These factors will be prioritized differently depending on your existing career objectives, obligations, and economic situation.
-As we have stressed within this article, it is important that you pick an LPN school and a certificate or degree program that are each accredited and have exceptional reputations within the medical community.
-You originally decided to visit this website because of an interest in Licensed Practical Nursing Program.
-However, by utilizing our checklist of qualifying questions, you will be able to produce a short list of schools to select from so that you can make your ultimate selection.
-And with the right degree and training, combined with your dedication and ambition to succeed, you can become an LPN in Washington IL.
+Choosing the ideal Licensed Practical Nurse program is potentially the most critical step to beginning a new career in the medical care industry.
+There are many factors that you need to think about when choosing a nursing school.
+These factors will be prioritized differently depending on your current career goals, lifestyle, and economic status.
+As we have stressed in this content, it is critical that you choose an LPN college and a certificate or degree program that are each accredited and have outstanding reputations within the health care community.
+You originally decided to visit this website because of an interest in LPN Online Course.
+However, by utilizing our list of qualifying questions, you will be able to produce a shortlist of schools to pick from so that you can make your ultimate selection.
+And with the proper degree and training, combined with your hard work and ambition to succeed, you can become a Licensed Practical Nurse in Waterloo IL.